-To the extent permitted by law, the provisions of the Authority and University Continuing Disclosure Agreement shall be enforceable against the University with respect to the obligations of the University thereunder, and against the Authority with respect to the obligations of the Authority thereunder, in accordance with the terms thereof by any owner of a Series 2014-1 Bonds or a Series 2014-2 Bond, including any beneficial owner acting as a third party beneficiary (upon proof of its status as a beneficial owner reasonably satisfactory to the University or the Authority, as the case may be).
-To the extent permitted by law, any such owner shall have the right, for the equal benefit and protection of all owners of the Series 2014-1 Bonds and the Series 2014-2 Bonds, by mandamus or other suit or proceeding at law or in equity, to enforce its rights against the University or the Authority, as applicable, and to compel the University or the Authority as applicable, and any of the officers, agents or employees of, as applicable, the University or the Authority, to perform and carry out their duties under such provisions of the Authority and University Continuing Disclosure Agreement; provided, however, that the sole remedy for a violation of the Authority and University Continuing Disclosure Agreement shall be limited to an action to compel specific performance of the obligations of the University or the Authority, as applicable, under the Authority and University Continuing Disclosure Agreement and shall not include any rights to monetary damages.
-The Authority and University Continuing Disclosure Agreement shall terminate if no Series 2014-1 Bonds and Series 2014-2 Bonds remain outstanding (without regard to an economic defeasance) or if the provisions of the Rule concerning continuing disclosure are no longer in effect, whichever occurs first.
+To the extent permitted by law, the provisions of the Authority and University Continuing Disclosure Agreement shall be enforceable against the University with respect to the obligations of the University thereunder, and against the Authority with respect to the obligations of the Authority thereunder, in accordance with the terms thereof by any owner of a Bond, including any beneficial owner acting as a third party beneficiary (upon proof of its status as a beneficial owner reasonably satisfactory to the University or the Authority, as the case may be).
+To the extent permitted by law, any such owner shall have the right, for the equal benefit and protection of all owners of the Bonds, by mandamus or other suit or proceeding at law or in equity, to enforce its rights against the University or the Authority, as applicable, and to compel the University or the Authority as applicable, and any of the officers, agents or employees of, as applicable, the University or the Authority, to perform and carry out their duties under such provisions of the Authority and University Continuing Disclosure Agreement; provided, however, that the sole remedy for a violation of the Authority and University Continuing Disclosure Agreement shall be limited to an action to compel specific performance of the obligations of the University or the Authority, as applicable, under the Authority and University Continuing Disclosure Agreement and shall not include any rights to monetary damages.
+The Authority and University Continuing Disclosure Agreement shall terminate if no Bonds remain outstanding (without regard to an economic defeasance) or if the provisions of the Rule concerning continuing disclosure are no longer in effect, whichever occurs first.